 Many companies spend a lot of money on training new employees, but they devote few resources for continued learning.
 Make sure you stay consistent with your training efforts and update your videos as your business grows and changes.

 If your videos are out-of-date or if new policies were implemented, update them as soon as possible.
 The last thing you want are veteran employees telling new employees that training videos are now irrelevant.

 8. Break Things Down as Much as Possible

 One of the benefits of using videos for training is that you can use them over and over again and explain concepts in-depth without having to repeat yourself.

 Use your video training program to its full benefit and break down the steps of your processes as much as possible.

 How to Find Video Creation Tools for Everyone

 Now that you have these tips for creating great training videos for your employees, you’ll be better able to provide consistent support for your customers.

 Don’t wait any longer to reboot your employee training program.
 Start recording training videos today for free with ScreenPal’s screen recorder.
 It enables people to record their screen or webcam and turn them into shareable videos.
-As an upgrade, ScreenPal offers an affordable and intuitive video editor.
+As an upgrade, ScreenPal offers an affordable and intuitive video maker.
 It gives you the ability to add multimedia, transitions and also share your video to multiple social sharing websites.